On the oriented Thompson subgroup $\vec{F}_3$ and its relatives in higher Brown-Thompson groups: Preliminaries and notation

 There is a natural embedding $\iota: F_2\to F_3$ obtained by replacing the $3$-valent vertices in a tree diagram of $F_2$ with $4$-valent vertices and joining the middle edges in the only possible planar way.
 Under this embedding, we have $\iota(x_i)=y_{2i}$, see Figures \ref{genF} and \ref{genF3}.
 To ease the notation we will often omit the symbol of this map.

-We make a convention about how we draw tree diagrams.
+Let $(T_+,T_-)$ be any graphical representative of an element of $F_3$.
+We now briefly recall from \cite{Jo14, Jo18} how to obtain $\Gamma(T_+,T_-)$, which we call the {\bf planar graph of $(T_+,T_-)$. } We make a convention about how we draw tree diagrams.
 The leaves of the tree diagrams sit on the $x$-axis, precisely on the non-negative integers $\IN_0 :=\{0, 1, 2, \ldots \}$.
-The root of the top tree is on the line $y=1$, while that of the bottom tree is on the line $y=-1$.

-We now briefly recall from \cite{Jo14, Jo18} how to obtain $\Gamma(T_+,T_-)$, which we call the {\bf $\Gamma$-graph of $(T_+,T_-)$. } {\it Any tree diagram $(T_+,T_-)$ partitions the strip bounded by the lines $y=1$ and $y=-1$ in regions that we colour in black and white, with the convention that the left-most region is black.
-Now the vertices of the $\Gamma$-graph sit on the $x$-axis, precisely on $-1/2+2\IN_0 :=\{-1/2,1+1/2, 3+1/2, \ldots \}$ and there is precisely one vertex for every black region.
-We draw an edge between two black regions whenever they meet at a $4$-valent vertex or at the root.} We observe that if we cut the $\Gamma$-graph along the $x$-axis we get two subgraphs: one in the upper-half plane which we denote by $\Gamma_+\equiv \Gamma_+(T_+)$, one in the lower-half plane which we denote by $\Gamma_-\equiv\Gamma_-(T_-)$.
-Since the number of vertices of $\Gamma_\pm(T_\pm)$ is equal to the number of $4$-valent vertices of $T_\pm$ plus $1$, while the number of edges of $\Gamma_\pm(T_\pm)$ is equal to the number of $4$-valent vertices of $T_\pm$, it follows that the graphs $\Gamma_+(T_+)$ and $\Gamma_-(T_-)$ are trees.
+The root of the top tree is on the line $y=1$, while that of the bottom tree is on the line $y=-1$. {\it Any tree diagram $(T_+,T_-)$ partitions the strip bounded by the lines $y=1$ and $y=-1$ in regions that we colour in black and white, with the convention that the left-most region is black.
+Now the vertices of the planar graph sit on the $x$-axis, precisely on $-1/2+2\IN_0 :=\{-1/2,1+1/2, 3+1/2, \ldots \}$ and there is precisely one vertex for every black region.
+We draw an edge between two black regions whenever they meet at a $4$-valent vertex or at the root.} For an element $(T_+,T_-)$ of $F_2$, we define the {\bf planar graph of $(T_+,T_-)$} to be that of $\iota(T_+,T_-)\in F_3$.

-Note that the $\Gamma$-graph of $(T_+,T_-)$ is essentially the Tait graph of $\CL(T_+,T_-)$ except that we do not specify the signs of its edges.
+Note that the planar graph of $(T_+,T_-)$ is essentially the Tait graph of $\CL(T_+,T_-)$ except that we do not specify the signs of its edges.

 We are now in a position to define the oriented subgroups